Pricing Tricks 🤹You Never Knew: Do They Really Encourage Shoppers to Buy More?

 There are two kinds of reference prices:

-- Internal reference prices are based on consumer experience.
-Research indicates, for example, that internal reference prices are typically lower than actual retail prices.
+- Internal reference prices – are based on consumer experience.
+Research indicates that internal reference prices are typically lower than actual retail prices.
 What’s more, it is common for consumers to experience “sticker shock” as a result of having a fixed price in their minds prior to purchasing.
 “Sticker shock” is the dissonance a shopper feels when the price of an item is higher or lower than the price they have in their mind – a price often derived from past experience or knowledge of that product.
 Dissonance is a physical and emotional reaction.
 The reaction occurs automatically when a shopper experiences prices that are both higher and lower than their expectations.
 For instance, based on past experience of buying a pencil for 50 cents.
 A customer may come across a pencil for 25 cents.
 As they look at the price, they are surprised that the pencil is cheaper than they thought.
 They get a slight rush from finding what they consider to be a bargain.

 - External reference prices – or RRP prices – are supplied by retailers as a means of anchoring value and prices.
 Consequently, RRPs have a strong influence on a consumer’s price expectations—e.g., “Regularly $3.99; Now $2.99.”
 Although one might think that an implausible external reference price would suggest to the consumer that the retailer is not being transparent with their pricing, research has shown that clearly implausibly high external reference prices actually increase internal reference prices.